1RM & 5RM Calculator

 What 1RM and 5RM mean

-1RM is the maximum weight you can lift for 1 rep. 5RM is the maximum weight you can lift for 5 reps.
-This tool estimates those (and more) from sets you’ve already performed.
+1RM is the maximum load you can perform for 1 rep. 5RM is the maximum load you can perform for 5 reps.
+This tool estimates those from sets you’ve already done.

 What is a “rep max point”?

-A rep max point is one heavy set written as “reps × weight”.
+A rep max point is one heavy set written as “reps × load”.
 Use sets taken close to failure (about 0–3 reps in reserve).

 Examples: 5 reps × 80 kg